bkesterbyld/fabulous-oregano/content/pages/features.md

       timeframes

-      **Views segment exactly what you want to share, and can be positioned globally next to your data consumer**
+      **Bespoke, globally distributed data views for each data consumer**

       You can create and position our equivalent of a  [materialized